seng438-winter-2023/seng438-a5-Racheld3/seng438-a5-team_number.md

 A discussion on the advantages and disadvantages of RDC Testing
 -----------------------------------------------------------------
+A major advantage of RDC testing is that the use of the chart provides a visual representation of a software's reliability, which makes analysis of the data and whether or not it is meeting necessary reliability levels.
+Additionally, because the data is charted, RDC can make the visualization of reliability trends much more obvious, which can directly affect the result of a software that is about to be deployed for the better.
+A disadvantage of RDC is that it may sometimes not be the best approach for testing software that may expect a low amount of failures, as the failure data sample size may not be large enough to provide a meaningful representation of the data in order to draw conclusions on the reliability of the software.
+Another disadvantage, RDC does not take into account external factors when representing system reliability, and therefore, sometimes might not create an extremely accurate representation of reliability.

 # Comparison of Results Between Reliablity and RDC Testing